Our privacy notice

 Sharing your data

 Who sees or has access to your Personal Data within SWW will depend on why we need to process the data.
-The following functions, for example, will have access to your Personal Data:
+The following functions, for example, will have access to your Personal Data (only for Personal Data that is necessary for their functions):

 - Our Customer Services Teams for billing enquiries, operational repairs and complaints